 You can also order your transcript on the StudentWeb.

-Students who complete a full degree programme on time will receive a diploma automatically.
+Students who complete a full degree programme (Bachelor and Master) on time, will receive a diploma automatically.
 The diploma is sent to the home address registered on StudentWeb.
 Remember to update your address on StudentWeb.

 If you have been on student exchange, taken courses at other institutions or have not completed your studies on time, you must order a diploma from the examination office.

 NB!
 A diploma is only issued once, and it's not possible to improve it.

 If the diploma is lost, the university can issue a duplicate on request (handling fee: NOK 700,-).

 It's possible to delay your diploma, if you want to improve your grades.
 Please contact the examination office in good time before we print the diplomas.
 The diplomas are printed in june.

 All students who graduate from UiA will automatically and free of charge receive a diploma and a diploma supplement.

 The diploma supplement is issued in English and provides a description of the programme of study and the degree that has been awarded to the student.
 The intention of the diploma supplement is to create transparency in higher education and facilitate academic recognition for further studies.

 The academic year normally runs from mid-August to mid-June and lasts for 10 months.
 Courses are measured in "studiepoeng", considered equivalent to the European Credit Transfer System standard (ECTS credits).
 The full-time workload for one academic year is 1500 - 1800 hours of study - 60 ECTS.